openservicemesh/osm-docs/content/docs/install/manual_demo.md

 - [http://localhost:8083](http://localhost:8083) - **bookthief**

 Why is the counter not incrementing?
-This is because the SMI Traffic Target SMI HTTPRouteGroup resources deployed only allow `bookbuyer` to communicate with the `bookstore`.
+This is because the SMI Traffic Target SMI HTTPRouteGroup resources deployed only allow `bookbuyer` to communicate with the `bookstore` and not `bookthief`.

 #### Allowing the Bookthief Application to access the Mesh

-Currently, the Bookthief application has not been authorized to participate in the service mesh communication.
-To authorize this, uncomment the lines in the [docs/example/manifests/access/traffic-access-v1.yaml](https://raw.githubusercontent.com/openservicemesh/osm/release-v0.8/docs/example/manifests/access/traffic-access-v1.yaml) to allow `bookthief` to communicate with `bookstore`.
+Currently, the Bookthief application is not authorized to participate in the service mesh communication.
+To authorize this application, uncomment the lines in the [docs/example/manifests/access/traffic-access-v1.yaml](https://raw.githubusercontent.com/openservicemesh/osm/release-v0.8/docs/example/manifests/access/traffic-access-v1.yaml) to allow `bookthief` to communicate with `bookstore`.
 Then, re-apply the manifest and watch the change in policy propagate.

 Current TrafficTarget spec with commented `bookthief` kind: